Sixty Percent of Gordon Ramsay’s New Hell’s Kitchen Restaurant Doesn’t Involve Meat

 The following year, 2019, he began Veganuary by presenting a vegan menu to Bread Street Kitchen.

 The Chicago eatery’s original chef made care to include veggie patties in the menu.
-The Vegan Burger at Gordon Ramsay Burger is made out of a patties, vegan bread, bibb lettuce, roasted tomato, avocado, and eggless mayonnaise, and is one of the restaurant’s eight unique burger creations.
+The Vegan Burger at Gordon Ramsay Burger is made out of a plant-based patties, vegan bread, bibb lettuce, roasted tomato, avocado, and eggless garlic mayonnaise, and is one of the restaurant’s eight unique burger creations.

 Ramsay is well-known not only for his restaurants and TV appearances, but also for the vegan recipes he frequently posts online.
 The vegan bang bang cauliflower, crispy vegan bacon, and eggplant steak from the Michelin-starred chef have all been huge hits with online audiences.